-If a man's worth can be judged on how many drunken students and parents have repeated their material, the Monty Python team is rich indeed.
+If a man's worth can be judged by how many drunken students and parents have repeated their material, the Monty Python team is rich indeed.
 They've not done too badly in terms of more mundane success either.
 From the Spanish Inquisition to the Dead Parrot, to the cinematic masterpiece that was Life of Brian, there's no sense pretending you don't know who they are.
-(Though if you don't, you'd probably best avoid sitting down with a notepad for that upcoming Holy Flying Circus thing...)

 Monty Python's Flying Circus